Jayveer/MGS-MDN-Noesis/README.md

 This is a plugin for [Noesis](https://richwhitehouse.com/index.php?content=inc_projects.php&showproject=91) which allows the user to view textured 3D Models and animations from the game Metal Gear Solid 4: Guns of the Patriots.
 As I do not know all of the material flags there textures may be assigned to the incorrect material slot.

+I would also like to thank JinMar for his help on researching the shader flags.

 ![picture](https://github.com/Jayveer/MGS-MDN-Noesis/blob/master/model.png?raw=true)

 ### Latest Changes
+ - Added different shader flags
  - Added Metal Gear Arcade support

 ### To Do
- - Reasearch the different material flags
  - Add MGS3D support

 ##  Usage.